dotnet/runtime/docs/coreclr/botr/intro-to-clr.md

 The runtime has many features, so it is useful to categorize them as follows:

-1. Fundamental features – Features that have broad impact on the design of other features.
+1. **Fundamental features** – Features that have broad impact on the design of other features.
 These include:
-  a.
-Garbage Collection
+    1. Garbage Collection
-  b.
-Memory Safety and Type Safety
+    2. Memory Safety and Type Safety
-  c.
-High level support for programming languages.
+    3. High level support for programming languages.

-2. Secondary features – Features enabled by the fundamental features that may not be required by many useful programs:
+2. **Secondary features** – Features enabled by the fundamental features that may not be required by many useful programs:
-  a.
-Program isolation with AppDomains
+    1. Program isolation with AppDomains
-  b.
-Program Security and sandboxing
+    2. Program Security and sandboxing

-3. Other Features – Features that all runtime environments need but that do not leverage the fundamental features of the CLR.
+3. **Other Features** – Features that all runtime environments need but that do not leverage the fundamental features of the CLR.
 Instead, they are the result of the desire to create a complete programming environment.
 Among them are:
-  a.
-Versioning
+    1. Versioning
-  b.
-Debugging/Profiling
+    2. Debugging/Profiling
-  c.
-Interoperation
+    3. Interoperation

 ## The CLR Garbage Collector (GC)